UAV-Centre-ITC/mono_hydra/README.md

   support lives in the `RealSense_RGBD_sp` and `ZEDXMono_RGBD` parameter sets.
 - **rvio2_mono robocentric VIO (based on R-VIO2)** – `roslaunch rvio2 realsense.launch`
   for the RealSense-driven monocular workflow.

+> **Sensor note:** mono_hydra has been validated on RealSense RGB + IMU and ZED X one
+> rigs.
+The released M2H weights were not trained on wide-FOV RGB imagery, so
+> the RealSense configuration currently yields the best perception quality.

 ## How to run Mono Hydra with ITC building dataset